Benny Green (pianist): Biography

 Green was born in New York City.
 He grew up in Berkeley, California, and studied classical piano from the age of seven.
 He was also interested in jazz from an early point, as his father was a jazz tenor saxophone player.
 Benny Green was "discovered" by Faye Carroll, and while still in his teens worked in a quintet led by Eddie Henderson.
 Green attended Berkeley High School, and participated in the school's jazz ensemble.
 In the later years of his high school career, he had a weekly trio gig at Yoshi's, which was his entrance to the world of professional jazz.
 After high school, he spent time in San Francisco, but became more successful on his return to New York.

 Green joined Betty Carter's band in April, 1983, and since 1991 he has led his own trio.
 He has recorded for Blue Note, Telarc, and Criss Cross.

 Green frequently teaches in workshops across the United States, such as Jazz Camp West in California, and Centrum/Jazz Port Townsend in Washington.
-He currently resides in the United States and tours globally with his trio.
+He also was the guest artist of the Fine Art Center jazz program for 2024-2025 school year.He currently resides in the United States and tours globally with his trio.
 Then and Now is a studio album recorded and released in 2018 by Sunnyside Records.